Friday, July 31, 2015

 "I told you he'd be here".
 Gono announces joyfully.

 "I'm surprised.
 I thought you dropped out of school cuz you didn't want to hang with us any more."
 Dirin responds while flicking his long hair out of his eyes with a flip of his head.

 "Or maybe you just couldn't handle it".
 Dirin responds with a smirk.

 "Handle what?
 Being a mindless drone.
 Learning the same nonsense year after year and being expected to kiss ass.
 You're a natural ass kisser, not me.
-I want a real education."
+I want a real education?"

 "My education is real.
 Maybe you're not smart enough."
 Dirin responds, aggressively taking a step forward.

 "All right dudes.
-If you two still can't get along I'll have to break up this party.
+If you all still can't get along I'll have to break up this party.
 Come on Andee, I need to talk to you."
 Gono cuts the tension and pulls him away.